Fighting for forgotten communities in the Dominican Republic | CWS

 Stories of Change

 Top: the road to the village.
 Bottom: Francia in the Association's vegetable garden.
+Photo: Adele Williams / CWS

 Fighting for forgotten communities in the Dominican Republic